Simon Weaver: Managerial career

 Weaver was appointed as the new player-manager of Harrogate Town of the Conference North on 20 May 2009.
-After becoming manager his father Irving became chairman and "the Weavers have transformed Harrogate from sixth-tier strugglers to National League high-flyers challenging for an English Football League place".
+His father Irving became chairman in 2011, and "the Weavers have transformed Harrogate from sixth-tier strugglers to National League high-flyers challenging for an English Football League place".
 In May 2018, the team won 3–0 in the play-off final against Brackley Town to reach the National League for the first time in their history.

-On 2 August 2020, Weaver led Harrogate to the English Football League for the first time in their history as they beat Notts County 3–1 in the National League play-off final at Wembley Stadium.
-On 12 September, he won 4–0 at Southend United in the club's first-ever Football League match.
+On 2 August 2020, Weaver led Harrogate to the English Football League for the first time as they beat Notts County 3–1 in the National League play-off final at Wembley Stadium.
+On 12 September, they won 4–0 at Southend United in the club's first-ever Football League match.